Ziyang412/VideoTree/README.md

 ```

 ### Relevance Scoring
-Please update the localzation path (output of last step) into the main_rel.py before running the code.
+Please update the path (output of the last step) into the main_rel.py before running the code.

 ```bash